 What’s also different about it lately is that it has acquired some perverse bedfellows – the anarchists (“Antifa” and its kindreds) who, seeing the opportunity presented by the recent racial unrest in the States, have hooked their wagons to the CM horse to bring violence and destruction to vestiges of traditional society they seek to disrupt.
 Some in this latter category are just undisciplined hooligans – mad at a society that has deprived them of what they see others having.
 But many of their leaders share in the goal of destroying the US and indeed all Western democracies, to be replaced by what seemingly less clear.

 This characterization of Cultural Marxism, for me at least, answers a lot of questions.
 Among them:

 - Why are otherwise ‘privileged’ white kids and young adults so passionate about what they have been told is “systemic racism” in the US?
 Because they have been indoctrinated with the CM worldview by their teachers from the very beginning, and they are normal, compassionate human beings interested in righting wrongs (whether true or imagined).
 These people have been programmed into a state of guilt and self-loathing (not unlike young Germans following the war.)

 - Why are people suddenly motivated to destroy, among other things, historical statues, be they of Abe Lincoln, Christopher Columbus, or George Washington?
-These men were all members of the privileged class.
+These men were all members of the privileged group.
 So they have to be torn down.